2021-2022 GAME SCHEDULE

 Coach Coleman graduated from Mt Hope High School in 1995 and from Rhode Island College in 2002 with a Bachelor’s of Science degree in Health & Physical Education.
 He has been a Health & Physical Education teacher at Hope High School since 2005, where he also was varsity head for cross country for twelve years.
-He is also the varsity head coach for softball at Mount Saint Charles along with head coach of the Mount Saint Charles Middle School golf program.
+He is also the varsity assistant head coach for softball at Mount Saint Charles.
 He is married to his wife Melissa, and they have three daughters.

 Coach Fadden graduated from Xavierian Brothers High School and from Franklin Pierce University with a Bachelor’s of Arts Degree.
 He received his Master Degree from Saint John’s Seminary for Arts and Ministry.
 For over thirty years Coach Fadden has been the General Manager/Executive Vice President of the CatholicTV Network, a national station.
 He is married to his wife Shirley, and they have two sons, James and Ethan (Class of 2024) and a daughter Amelia (Class of 2020).

-Scott Robillard will be entering his second year of coaching with the Mounties, this winter he will be taking over as head coach with the Junior Varsity team and assistant head coach for the Varsity team.
+Scott Robillard will be entering his third year of coaching with the Mounties, serving as the head coach with the Junior Varsity team and assistant head coach for the Varsity team.
 He has coached many teams and levels over the past six years, including in the Catholic Athletic League (CAL) and two local AAU programs.
 He competed in the Class B State Championship basketball game for the West Warwick Wizards in 1991.
 He played four sports for the Wizards and went on to play college baseball at Florida Southern College and Rhode Island College.
 After college he was able to play professional baseball with the Rhode Island Tiger Sharks of the Northeast Independent League.

 Coach Robillard graduated from Rhode Island College with a Bachelor’s of Science Degree in Criminal Justice and Sociology.
 He continued his education earning a Master’s of Science Degree in Cybercrime and Homeland Security from Salve Regina University.
 He currently is finishing his twenty-four year career as a police officer in West Warwick and finishing in Warwick as a captain.

-Coach Robillard is also a coach with the Mounties baseball program which won the 2019 Division II Championship.
+Coach Robillard is also the head coach with the Mounties baseball program which won the 2019 Division II Championship.